Police are investigating link between Brown shooting and killing of MIT professor, AP sources say

-But frustration is mounting in Providence that the person behind Saturday's attack, which killed two students and wounded nine others, managed to get away and that a clear image of their face has yet to emerge.
+But frustration is mounting in Providence that the person behind the attack managed to get away and that a clear image of their face has yet to emerge.

 “There’s no discouragement among people who understand that not every case can be solved quickly,” the state attorney general, Peter Neronha, said at a news conference Wednesday.